-Honesty and integrity of construction are essential tenets of Arts & Crafts furniture.
-The tried and tested traditional joinery that makes it strong and long-lasting is also a visible part of the intrinsic beauty of the furniture.
+Honesty and integrity of construction are essential tenets of Arts and Crafts furniture.
+The tried-and-tested traditional joinery that makes it strong and long-lasting is also a visible element that adds to the furniture’s intrinsic beauty.

 The splining of the mitered corners of many mirrors provides the strongest possible corner.
 The chance of a joint ever breaking is minimal.

 Solid wood varies greatly in grain and color.
-Proper matching of individual boards gives the appearance of one solid piece and eliminates the need to bleach or sap stain the lumber.
-The tongue and groove insures a stronger glue joint which does not crack or split and allows for greater finished thickness on all tops.
+Proper matching of individual boards gives the appearance of one solid piece and eliminates the need to bleach or sap-stain the lumber.
+The tongue and groove ensure a stronger glue joint that does not crack or split and allows for greater finished thickness on all tops.

-All Stickley Windsor and rush-seat chairs are pinned with wooded pins.
-These pins ensure [AN1] [BV2] that even after long, hard use the joints will not pull apart.
+All Stickley Windsor and rush-seat chairs are pinned with wooden dowels.
+These pins ensure that even after long, hard use the joints will not pull apart.
 The wedging of arm and back posts into the bottom of the seats is another assurance of a lasting joint.

 This technique allows the beauty of ray flake to appear on all four sides of a post, rather than on just the normal two.
 To achieve this, four quartersawn boards are mitered together around a solid core, increasing the strength and beauty of the post.
 Watch a video to learn more!

 Glass panels are secured with oak or cherry quarter rounds, mitered to fit perfectly and affixed with barely visible pins.
 We believe the inside of each door should be as handsome as the outside.

 The center guide keeps drawers from skewing sideways.
 Side suspension keeps drawers level when heavily loaded.
 No plastic parts to break.
 No metal to rust and scratch.
 Just honest-to-goodness hand craftsmanship.
 The drawer never scrapes the bottom and opens and closes with ease—forever.
 Watch a video to learn more!